 In addition to standard financial aid programs, internationally trained individuals may be eligible for up to $5,000 in bursary under The Ontario Bridging Participant Assistance Program (OBPAP).
 The OBPAP covers direct education costs (tuition, books and equipment) for students attending non-OSAP approved, current or former Ministry of Citizenship and Immigration (MCI) funded bridge training programs offered by Ontario colleges of applied arts and technology, publicly-assisted universities and the Michener Institute for Applied Health Sciences (Michener Institute).

 For more information, visit the OBPAP page on the Ministry of Advanced Education and Skills Development website.

 RBC Newcomer Skilled Loan

-The Skilled Immigrant Loan program offered by RBC provides funding to help newcomers to Canada achieve certifications or licensing in their field.
+The Newcomer Skilled Loan program offered by RBC provides funding to help newcomers to Canada achieve certifications or licensing in their field.
 The loan can be used towards your tuition, books and living expenses.

 Immigrant Access Fund (IAF)